alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 }
 ```

-Missing parentheses are a really easy mistake to make which can easily lead to bugs when casting from `any`.
+Missing parentheses are a really easy mistake to make, which can easily lead to bugs when casting from `any`.
 Be careful with casts in JSDoc!

 #### Const assertions